-As employers face the struggle of hiring in a competitive candidate market, they are more frequently turning to alternative forms of employment.
-While this opens up a number of opportunities for employees, there is often an abundance of questions about the nature and responsibilities involved with being a contractor versus a full-time employee.
+So which employment option is best for you?
+Finding the right answer is difficult enough without the variability of new legislation and wavering economic conditions.
+Add the abundance of questions that already exist about the nature and responsibilities involved with being a contractor versus a full-time employee, and you have numerous elements to wade through.
 In this blog, we’re going to break down the pros and cons of each employment type with the goal of answering those inquiries along the way.

 Becoming a Full-time Employee

 One of the major perks of full-time employment is the job security, as well as the fact that it enables you to work with a company that you love and a team that you fit well with – if you’re able to find one that is.
 If you’re unsure of your long-term career plan, committing to a role as a full-time employee can pigeon hole your future career opportunities.

 As a W2 employee, your employer pays half of your Social Security and Medicare, which independent contractors are 100% responsible for.
 You’re also more likely to be eligible for a variety of benefits from your employer, such as healthcare, paid time off, and 401(k) options.
 That being said, you’re limited in what business expenses you’re able to deduct from your taxes and how much money you can defer to your 401(k).
 While the traditional employment route may be more convenient, you’re likely able to make a larger paycheck in one of the following contractor positions.

 Working as a W2 contractor is a comparable setup to that of a full-time employee, except on a temporary, contract basis.
 When it comes to filing taxes, your employer will withhold income taxes on your behalf, along with withholding and paying Social Security and Medicare.
 Like a full-time employee, you’re also potentially eligible for some benefits such as healthcare coverage.
 However, because your employer or staffing firm is covering these tax and healthcare costs, you may earn a lower pay rate than other contractors.